ElektraInitiative/libelektra/doc/decisions/decision_process.md

 Following subsections describe all steps a decision might run through.
 Only two of them are mandatory.

+In all steps we avoid discussions in issues or PRs but directly update the decision text with the different opinions and discuss the text of the decision PR.

 We use the template [TEMPLATE.md](TEMPLATE.md).
 Explanations of the template are in [EXPLANATIONS.md](EXPLANATIONS.md).